Ferdinand Marcos's cult of personality: Presidential Arm on Community Development

-In an effort to strengthen the influence of the Office of the President and simultaneously weaken the strong patronage bonds which rural Filipinos had with their local leaders, Marcos created the "Presidential Arm on Community Development" (PACD), which would initiate development projects at the barrio level without going through the Barrio and Municipal governments.
+In an effort to strengthen the influence of the Office of the President and simultaneously weaken the strong patronage bonds that rural Filipinos had with their local leaders, Marcos created the "Presidential Arm on Community Development" (PACD), which would initiate development projects at the barrio level without going through the Barrio and Municipal governments.

 Construction projects as propaganda

 Marcos projected himself to the Philippine public as having spent a lot on construction projects.
-This focus on infrastructure, which critics saw as a propaganda technique, eventually earned the colloquial label "edifice complex".
+This focus on infrastructure, which critics saw as a propaganda technique, eventually earned the colloquial label "edifice complex."

 Most of these infrastructure projects and monuments were paid for using foreign currency loans and at great taxpayer cost.
-This greatly increased the Philippines's foreign deficit – from $360 million when Marcos became president, to around $28.3 billion when he was overthrown.
+This greatly increased the Philippines' foreign deficit—from $360 million when Marcos became president to around $28.3 billion when he was overthrown.

-The earliest examples of the Marcos era edifice complex projects include the buildings of the Cultural Center of the Philippines Complex (conceived in 1966), and the San Juanico Bridge (conceived in 1969).
+The earliest examples of the Marcos era edifice complex projects include the buildings of the Cultural Center of the Philippines Complex (conceived in 1966) and the San Juanico Bridge (conceived in 1969).
 Later examples include the Philippine International Convention Center (conceived in 1974), the Philippine Heart Center (conceived in 1975), the National Arts Center in Los Baños, Laguna (inaugurated in 1976), the Coconut Palace (conceived in 1978), the Lung Center of the Philippines (conceived in 1981), the National Kidney and Transplant Institute (conceived in 1981), and Terminal 1 of Manila International Airport (completed in 1981).
 The "designer hospitals" were particularly criticized as wrongly prioritized healthcare projects, draining public funds for the benefit of only a handful of patients, while underfunded basic health institutions, such as the Quezon Institute for Tuberculosis Patients, were overflowing and underfunded.

-The 1976 Tondo evictions which were part of the "Tondo Urban Renewal Project" and the deaths of construction workers at the Manila Film Center are also associated with the "edifice complex" phenomenon.
+The 1976 Tondo evictions, which were part of the "Tondo Urban Renewal Project," and the deaths of construction workers at the Manila Film Center are also associated with the "edifice complex" phenomenon.